 Be patient, and stay.
 Because the first stage of anything new is mental and emotional chaos.
 You’ll do it a hundred times before it feels natural — and that’s still progress.
 Patience isn’t passive.
 It’s how you stay long enough to see things bloom.

-In practice — How I managed to keep my ideas on hold for ages (hello, good morning edition)
+In practice — How not to keep your ideas on hold for ages (handling the ugly parts)

 Surprise No 1 — Nothing happens if I avoid the “dishes part” of a dream.
 A great example came with my phone.
 When I decided to start being active on social media, I didn’t realize I’d have to hold that phone in my hand ten times more than usual.
 I thought new things would just blend in somehow and I didn’t want them to be another daily task that´s annoying…